 Fatima Naqvi is Professor in the Department of Germanic Languages and Literatures at Yale University.
 She received her B.A. from Dartmouth College in 1993 and her Ph.D. from Harvard University in 2000.
 From 2000–2019, she taught at Rutgers University.
-She is on the board of the ICI Berlin as well as the Botstiber Institute for Austro-American Studies.
+She is on the board of the ICI Berlin as well as the Botstiber Institute for Austrian-American Studies.

-Fatima Naqvi’s books include The Literary and Cultural Rhetoric of Victimhood: Western Europe 1970-2005 (New York: Palgrave, 2007), Trügerische Vertrautheit: Filme von Michael Haneke/ Deceptive Familiarity: Films by Michael Haneke (Vienna: Synema Verlag, 2010), and How We Learn Where We Live: Thomas Bernhard, Architecture, and Bildung (Northwestern University Press, 2016).
-Her book on Michael Haneke’s film The White Ribbon (2009) will appear in 2020, as will her co-edited volume (with Roy Grundmann and Colin Root).
+Fatima Naqvi’s books include The Literary and Cultural Rhetoric of Victimhood: Western Europe 1970-2005 (2007), Trügerische Vertrautheit: Filme von Michael Haneke/ Deceptive Familiarity: Films by Michael Haneke (2010), and How We Learn Where We Live: Thomas Bernhard, Architecture, and Bildung (2016).
+A German Film Classics-volume on Michael Haneke’s film The White Ribbon appeared in 2020, as well as her co-edited volume Michael Haneke: Interviews (with Roy Grundmann and Colin Root).
 In 2021, she published The Insulted Landscape: Postwar German Culture 1960–1995 with Königshausen and Neumann.

 Currently she and co-editor Andrea Grill are putting out a Literatur+Kritik dossier on the fear of hospitals (with works by Friederike Mayröcker, Marlene Streeruwitz, Michael Stavaric, Margret Kreidl, etc.).
 Essays on film criticism in Austria (“Kakanian Flyspecks”) and the documentary filmmaker Nikolaus Geyrhalter (“Ephemeral Spaces and Pneumatic Architecture”) appeared in New German Critique.
 An article on Ulrich Seidl and “fremdschämen” came out in Film-Konzepte.